tharun7183/Capstone-Project/README.md

-# Capstone-Project
+# Capstone-Project : Advanced Data Transfer Chatbot
-A full-stack data processing chatbot that generates Avro-validated JSON payloads and orchestrates Apache Airflow DAG operations for database and cloud data pipelines.
+An AI-assisted data transfer chatbot with a web UI and Python backend that validates Avro schemas and automates Airflow DAG creation, triggering, and deletion across cloud and database systems.